datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/class_annotation_handler.md

 DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the handling of annotations at class-level.
-DataNucleus provides a support for JDO and JPA annotations, but is structured so that you can easily add your own annotations and have them usable within your DataNucleus usage. <b>This extension is for DataNucleus 3.0+</b>
+DataNucleus provides a support for JDO and JPA annotations, but is structured so that you can easily add your own annotations and have them usable within your DataNucleus usage.

 ### Interface